aevilla160/hpc_docs/docs/services.md

 ## High Performance Computing Office Hours  <!-- {docsify-ignore} -->

-CIRT hosted office hours allow users to bring their laptop, code, and questions to get expert help on the spot.
-We welcome experienced graduate students to attend the office hours to assist their fellow peers in HPC.
-Faculty and students are welcome to join.
-Among others, Yue Yu will be available to meet with and help campus research computing community members at these sessions.
+CIRT's office hours provide an opportunity for users to bring their laptops, code, and questions, receiving expert assistance on the spot.
+We encourage experienced graduate students to attend and help their peers in High-Performance Computing (HPC).
+Faculty and students are welcome to join these sessions.
+Yue Yu, our Senior Research Computing Facilitator, will be present to meet and assist members of the campus research computing community during these sessions.

 Online and In-person information can be found [here](office_hours.md)